 being evaluated for a third party or where the evaluation is court ordered.
 You will be informed of it.

-* Serious Threat to Health or Safety--If the patient communicates an actual threat of physical violence
+If the patient communicates an actual threat of physical violence

 to cause serious injury or death against a reasonably identifiable victim or victims or evidences conduct or